Tapping For Anxiety And Stress Relief

 What is tapping?

 The simplified version of tapping has two key components.
-The first is gently making physical contact with specific EFT tapping points of the body (known as meridian points or meridian lines), which are commonly used in therapeutic acupuncture.
-These areas vary in their location, with the starting point usually being the Karate Chop Point located on the outside of either hand.
-It's important to note that while many of these areas will be the same as traditional acupuncture points, no needles will be used when making contact.
+The first is gently making physical contact with specific EFT tapping points of the body (known as meridian points or meridian lines), which are more commonly known as therapeutic acupuncture points used in traditional Chinese medicine.
+These areas vary in their location, with the starting point usually being what’s known as the “karate chop point” located on the outside of either hand.
+It's important to note that while many of these areas will be the same as traditional acupuncture points, no needles will be used when making contact during the tapping sequence.

 Getty/AnnaStills